Serving all people by providing personalized health and wellness through exemplary care, education and research.

 But the American Cancer Society believes men should be told the risks and benefits of PSA testing and allowed to make their own decision about if and when to be screened.

-You may have this test if you are 50 or older and your doctor wants to screen you for prostate cancer.
-Some doctors recommend screening at age 40 or 45 if you have a family history of prostate cancer or other risk factors.
+You may have this test if you are 50 or older and your healthcare provider wants to screen you for prostate cancer.
+Some providers recommend screening at age 40 or 45 if you have a family history of prostate cancer or other risk factors.

-You may also have this test if you have already been diagnosed with prostate cancer, so that your doctor can monitor your treatment and see whether your cancer has come back.
+You may also have this test if you have already been diagnosed with prostate cancer, so that your healthcare provider can monitor your treatment and see whether your cancer has come back.

-Your doctor may also do a digital rectal exam (DRE).
-A DRE is a physical examination of the prostate, not a lab test.
-For the exam, your doctor will place a gloved finger in your rectum and feel the prostate to check for any bumps or abnormal areas.
+Your healthcare provider may also do a digital rectal exam (DRE).
+A DRE is a physical exam of the prostate, not a lab test.
+For the exam, your provider will place a gloved finger in your rectum and feel the prostate to check for any bumps or abnormal areas.
 The FDA recommends that a DRE be done along with a PSA test.

 Results are given in nanograms per milliliter ng/mL.
 Normal results are below 4.0 ng/mL.
 A rising PSA may mean that you have cancer.
-But the PSA results alone won't tell your doctor whether it's cancer or a benign prostate condition.
-If your doctor suspects cancer, he or she will likely suggest that you have a biopsy of the prostate to make the diagnosis.
+But the PSA results alone won't tell your healthcare provider whether it's cancer or a benign prostate condition.
+If your provider suspects cancer, he or she will likely suggest that you have a biopsy of the prostate to make the diagnosis.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.